SuperGawp/ENSE271-Group-Project/readme.md

 # ENSE271 Group Project - Mandolas

+<h3>Group Members</h3>
+Aryan Chandra, Meklit Alemu, and Brydon Herauf <br>

+<h3>Project Description</h3>
 This repository contains all the project work and information for the Regina Mandolin Orchestra done by the group Mandolas.
-This group consists of, Aryan Chandra, Meklit Alemu, and Brydon Herauf.